microsoft/vscode-docs/api/ux-guidelines/sidebars.md

 **❌ Don't**

 - Use an excessive number of View Containers.
-A single View Container (i.e. a Sidebar with Views unique that extension) is generally enough for most extensions.
+A single View Container (such as a Sidebar with Views unique that extension) is generally enough for most extensions.
 - Use an excessive number of Views (3-5 is a comfortable max for most screen sizes)
 - Add content to the Sidebar that could be a simple Command.
 - Repeat existing functionality